-How does transportation infrastructure shape the diffusion of social movements?
-What is the role of social contagion in this relationship?
-In this paper, I take a crucial episode from Swedish history to answer these questions.
+How do reductions in interaction costs shape the diffusion of social movements?
+In this paper, I use a natural experiment from Swedish history to answer this question.
 During the thirty-year period 1881-1910, Swedish society underwent two transformative developments: the large-scale roll-out of a national railway network and the nascence of grassroots social movements which came to dominate economic, social and political spheres well into the twentieth century.
 Using event-study and instrumental variables methodologies, I document the causal impact of proximity to the newly constructed railway network on the spread and growth of membership in these social movements.
-Railway access impacted their diffusion on both intensive and extensive margins: well-connected municipalities were more likely to host a local movement organisation, and saw more rapid growth of membership per capita.
+Well-connected municipalities were more likely to host a local movement organisation and saw more rapid growth of membership per capita.
 The movement of individuals is key: results are driven by passenger arrivals into connected municipalities, not freight arrivals.
 I implement a market access framework to uncover the mechanisms underlying this result: by reducing least-cost distances between municipalities, railways intensified the influence exerted by neighbouring concentrations of membership, thereby enabling social contagion.
 I explore the interrelationships between movement types, and show that railway access reduced levels of strategic substitutability between different groups.

 Creating ‘Us and Them’: Racial Propaganda, Insularity and Right-Wing Ideology [link]